sornars/matasano-challenges-py/README.md

 matasano-challenges-py
 ======================

-My attempt at solving the matasano-challenges in python 3+.
+Attempt at solving the [matasano crypto challenges](http://cryptopals.com/) in python 3+.